illinoistech-itm/jhajek/itmd-521/tooling-assignment/Readme.md

 On Windows, Microsoft provides a [Windows Terminal](https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701?activetab=pivot:overviewtab "Install Windows Terminal from Microsoft Store").
 Though if using Windows 11, Windows Terminal comes pre-installed in the OS.

-Open the Windows Terminal and select from the drop down arrow, the ABOUT tab, and take a screenshot of the version output
+Open the Windows Terminal and select from the drop down arrow, the ABOUT tab, and take a screenshot of the version output.

 ### Installation of a Modern Terminal